Diego Luis de San Vitores: Recognition by the church

+The cause for San Vitores's beatification was formally opened on 16 March 1695, granting him the title Servant of God.

 Oscar Calvo, one of the primary figures in the reestablishment of the Catholic Church after the Japanese occupation of Guam, sought the beatification of San Vitores for many years.
 Calvo distributed copies of Alberto Risco's 1970 The Apostle of the Marianas: The life, labors, and martyrdom of Ven.
 Diego Luis de San Vitores, 1627-1672, translated from Italian to English, to raise awareness on Guam.
 He visited Spain to search for more information on San Vitores and eventually had a copy of The Life and Martyrdom of the Venerable Father Diego Luis de San Vitores of the Society of Jesus, First Apostle of the Mariana Islands and Events of These Islands from the Year Sixteen Hundred and Sixty-Eight Through the Year Sixteen Hundred and Eighty-One, by Francisco García translated into English.
 Pope John Paul II beatified San Vitores in Rome in 1985.

-Cultural references
+Criticism

 While San Vitores remains venerated by many, he is also a figure of criticism in indigenous Chamorro art and literature today.
-The controversy over his bloody legacy in the Marianas remains strong.
+The controversy over his legacy in the Marianas remained strong.

+In art

 The well-known Chamorro poet Craig Santos Perez critically considers San Vitores's negative impact in his poem "from achiote" and other works.
 The spoken-word poet Jay Baza Pascua seeks to rehabilitate Matå'pang's image as a great chief and leader in his poem "A Descendant of Matå'pang."

 Academic critiques

-Vince Diaz focuses on San Vitores, the canonization movement, and San Vitores's legacy of "mass destruction" among the Marianas' indigenous peoples in his book Repositioning the Missionary.
+Vince Diaz focuses on San Vitores, the canonization movement, and San Vitores's legacy of alleged "mass destruction" among the Marianas' indigenous peoples in his book Repositioning the Missionary.

 Cynthia Ross Wiecko describes San Vitores and other Jesuit missionaries as "agents of empire":